tanishaggarwal2208/InstaXploit/README.md

 ### Direct Download

 1. Download the latest release from [Releases](https://github.com/samay825/InstaXploit/releases/tag/v1.0.0)
+2. or simple way easiest way clone this repo and run this bat setup_instaxploit.bat it does automatically
-2. Extract the archive to your desired location
+3. Extract the archive to your desired location
-3. Follow the installation steps given in release
+4. Follow the installation steps given in release
 ---

 ## 💻 Usage